HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Related Work

 Despite these advances, most cooperative and intention-aware models either rely on simplified trajectory assumptions or face computational limits in highly dynamic, multi-human environments.
 Safety-critical methods based on \ac{HJ} reachability~\cite{mitchell2005hjreachability, fridovichkeil2018planningfastslow} provide formal guarantees through trajectory tubes but scale poorly, forcing reliance on overly simplistic dynamics. \ac{ORCA}-based approaches~\cite{vandenberg2011orca, samavi2025sicnav, samavi2025sicnavdiffusion} offer efficient multi-agent collision avoidance but assume simplified human motion models and are less effective when detailed individual predictions matter.
 Hybrid methods that combine learned forecasting with \ac{HJ}-based safety constraints~\cite{schaefer2020leveragingnngradients} improve realism, but remain computationally demanding and are typically restricted to 2D navigation.

-Learning-based approaches, including \ac{RL} and inverse \ac{RL}~\cite{cheng2019endtoend, everett2021collision, kretzschmar2016sociallycompliant}, have shown promise in capturing implicit patterns of human motion and producing socially compliant behavior.
-However, their safety is usually probabilistic, holding only during training or in-distribution test cases, and they remain sample-inefficient.
-Applications of RL to aerial robots~\cite{tallamraju2020aircaprl} have explored drone navigation for human tracking, but such systems cannot operate robustly in close proximity to humans or in real-world indoor scenarios.
+Learning-based approaches, including \ac{RL} and inverse \ac{RL}~\cite{cheng2019endtoend, everett2021collision, kretzschmar2016sociallycompliant} have shown promise in capturing implicit patterns of human motion and producing socially compliant behavior.
+However, their safety assurances are generally probabilistic, valid only during training or in-distribution evaluations, and they remain sample-inefficient.
+Applications of \ac{RL} to aerial robots~\cite{tallamraju2020aircaprl} have explored drone navigation for human tracking, but such systems cannot operate robustly in close proximity to humans or in real-world indoor scenarios.
 Similarly, recent work on hierarchical drone navigation among humans~\cite{salazar2024hierarchical} is limited to stationary humans and static obstacles, without capturing the dynamics of human motion.

-In summary, prior methods either provide safety guarantees at the expense of conservative navigation due to simplistic dynamics, leverage richer human models without guarantees, or achieve scalability but only in simplified 2D or non-interactive scenarios.

-This motivates our work: a control framework that combines formal reachability-based safety assurances with state-of-the-art data-driven human forecasting, enabling real-time, efficient, and (under certain assumptions) provably safe navigation for 6 \ac{DOF} aerial robots among humans.
+In summary, prior methods either provide safety guarantees at the expense of overly conservative navigation due to simplified dynamics, leverage richer human models without offering safety guarantees, or achieve scalability only in simplified 2D or non-interactive scenarios.
+This motivates our work: a control framework that combines formal reachability-based safety assurances with state-of-the-art data-drive human motion forecasting, enabling real-time, efficient, and, under certain assumptions, provably safe navigation for 6-\ac{DOF} aerial robots in human environments.